It's all in the data. Or is it?

 If you’re a tennis player struggling to get a few wins, well this might be the news you’ve been waiting for.

-Yep, I’ve discovered a concept based on some pure, whiz bang data that’ll give your game an edge.
+Yep, I’ve discovered a concept based on some pure data that’ll just give your game an edge.

 Not in that running, down-the-line smash winner/passing shot way that Federer hit against Roddick that time indoors (you know the one where Roddick threw his racquet over the net).

-And certainly not in the way that some tennis experts try and throw around data like it’s confetti, bamboozling their audience and getting them to download all that helpful content in one simple-to-use app.
+And certainly not in the way that some tennis experts try and throw around numbers like confetti, bamboozling their audience with impressive-sounding statistics that don't mean all that much.

 No, it’s a concept that shows that it is possible to win against someone who you may not even have ever played.
-And yet, through some masterful manipulation, I may just be able to prove to you that you can still beat them.
+But through masterful manipulation, I may just be able to prove to you that you can still beat them.

 Take it from me.
-Being able to convince yourself that you are a better player than someone else, is a skill that can be certainly enhanced.
+Being able to convince yourself that you are a better player than someone else, is a skill that can be enhanced with practise.

 With it, in fact, I can logically conclude that I have actually recorded wins over some of the greatest players to have ever played the game.
-Now I don’t want to name-drop, but ever heard of Agassi, Sampras, Becker or that Swiss guy?
+Now I don’t want to name-drop, but Agassi, Sampras, Becker?

 Directly?
 Ok, well no. But Indirectly?
 Now that’s another story.